Altinn/altinn-correspondence/README_STATISTICS_MVP.md

 1. Ensure you have some test correspondence data in your database
 2. Run the application locally
+3. Obtain a Maskinporten integration token with the `altinn:correspondence.maintenance` scope
-3. Use the API endpoints above with appropriate authentication
+4. Use the API endpoints above with the token in the Authorization header: `Bearer <token>`
-4. Check the `./reports/` directory for generated files
+5. Check the Azure Blob Storage "reports" container for generated files
-5. Use a parquet file viewer to inspect the data (e.g., Python pandas, Apache Arrow, etc.)
+6. Use a parquet file viewer to inspect the data (e.g., Python pandas, Apache Arrow, etc.)

 ## Example Using Python to Read Generated File